WordPress Database Backups: The Definitive Guide

 - Click cPanel Backups in the Other cPanel Backups section.

-- In the Partial Backup Section, find Download a MySQL database and click the name of the database.
+- In the Partial Backup section, find Download a MySQL database and click the name of the database.

-Note: To find out which database to export, look for the database name in the wp-config.php file. - Give it a minute and it should download as a .sql.gz file.
+- Give it a minute and it should download as a .sql.gz file.

-2.3 Backup WordPress database using SSH
+Option 4: Backup WordPress database using SSH

-As with using SSH to backup your site files, you can use SSH to export the database to an SQL folder as well.
-You will need to have WP-CLI installed to do this.
+For the command-line experts here, you can use SSH to export the database to an SQL folder as well.

-- Connect to your site server using SSH.
-In most cases, the credentials will be the same as your FTP ones.
+- Connect to your site server using SSH: In most cases, the credentials will be the same as your FTP ones.

 - Navigate to the wp-config.php file: This is most likely in your site’s root directory.
 Execute the following command.
-Replace the filename with an appropriate name for your database export.
+Replace filename with an appropriate name for your database export.

 wp db export filename.sql